jmsbutcher/A-demon-in-conways-game-of-life/README.md

 Time to unleash the demon :smiling_imp:

 With the agent enabled and Manual Mode disabled, start the game and watch the chaos begin.
+The agent will begin moving around and flipping cells, disrupting the natural evolution of the game.
+The agent ensures the cells will never reach a steady state.

+- There are six possible agent actions:
+  - Move up
+  - Move down

-The agent's actions are random until you choose a reward scheme.
+- These actions are random until you choose a **Reward Scheme** (see below).

+- The **agent speed** is the maximumnumber of actions the agent takes
-By default, the agent takes up to 10 actions per game step.
+ - By default, the agent takes up to 10 actions per game step.
 This can be changed in the Settings menu.